Copyright © 2023 LOCALIIZ | All rights reserved

 Thru-hiking, or through-hiking, is when you hike an established long-distance trail in one go over multiple days, instead of tackling individual sections (a.k.a. section hiking).
-Those looking to explore thru-hiking in Hong Kong have four major long-distance options to pick from: the MacLehose, Hong Kong, Lantau, and Wilson trails.
+Those looking to explore thru-hiking in Hong Kong have four traditional long-distance options to pick from: the MacLehose, Hong Kong, Lantau, and Wilson trails.
+A modern addition to this list of thru-hikes is the Hong Kong Island Coastal Trail, developed by local hiking enthusiasts.

 Many of Hong Kong’s most popular hikes—Dragon’s Back, Lantau Peak, Violet Hill, and Twin Peaks, to name a few—are actually part of these longer trails, so you’ll probably be familiar with parts of them already.
 Ranging from 50 to 100 kilometres, these hikes are no joke—the longest one can even take up to seven days to complete for some people.